eduvpn/documentation/DEVELOPMENT_SETUP.md

 # Introduction

-This document will describe how to set up an eduVPN development environment for easy development and running it on your development system.
+This document will describe how to set up an Let's Connect! / eduVPN development environment for easy development and running it on your development system.

 This is **NOT** meant to be used as installation instructions!
 See the [deploy](README.md#deployment) instructions instead!